pUrGe12/TerminAI/README.md

 - [ ] We need to define a setup that will read the user's current directory structure, username and all that stuff to generate specific commands.

+> [!IMPORTANT]
-I was thinking something similar to `ncdu`?
+> I was thinking something similar to `ncdu`?
+It should also know what softwares are currently installed only then can it tell if we need to install this!!

 ## Things to do RN!